Additional Educational Needs (AEN)- Key information

 Fine motor skills are vital to the development of many competencies in young children.
 Activities are divided into sections focusing on warming up, hand and finger strength, manipulation and eye-hand co-ordination.
 A programme called Clever Fingers is used for this purpose.

-If you wish to discuss any of the above or a specific issue regarding your child, Miss Seymour can be contacted via the school office.
+If you wish to discuss any of the above or a specific issue regarding your child, Mrs Wickham can be contacted via the school office.

 Tel: 01795 521362